Skip to main content

 Spring

-SPAN 3XXX ElectiveStudents take two Spanish 3000-level courses beyond SPAN 3020 in any order, concurrently or separately.
+SPAN 3XXX ElectiveStudents take two Spanish 3000-level courses beyond SPAN 3020 in any order; it is highly recommended they are taken concurrently.
 3

 General Electives 9